ArenKDesai/Aren-s-Notes/botany lec 2.md

 ## Genetics
-No two siblings are identical (besides identical twins), but how do traits get
+No two siblings are identical (besides identical twins), but how do traits get inherited?
+Gregor Mendel